haydenbr/ng-workspace/README.md

 This is mostly for tinkering around with an angular workspace that has multiple projects.
 Doing this to prep for angular migration 😬.

-Get setup by checking out the source and installing node modules. `yarn start` runs the dev server.
+Get setup by checking out the source and installing node modules. `yarn start` runs the dev server for the client code. `yarn server` starts the "api" which actually does the code serving in our case.
 Other available commands are listed in the `scripts` section of `package.json`.
 Gulp only exists for running the templatecache process for angularJS projects.
 Any other build/dev tasks should be added as npm scripts.

 ## Helpful Resources